tmwbook/stupyfy/README.md

 ```

 ## Calling to the API
-All of the endpoints as defined by the [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference/) are available in PyFy.
+All of the endpoints as defined by the [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference/) are available in stupyfy.
 They are separated by type as defined by the Web API:
 * Albums
 * Artists